 Step 1: First, navigate to the Pivot table tab.

-For our example, we are going to use a Company Name "Market" filter to narrow our search just like we did for Customer Aging.
+For this example,you are going to use a Company Name Market filter to narrow our search just like you did for Customer Aging.

-From pulling, we can see that Save-a-lot-Markets has already paid their invoices for 1998 but are behind on previous invoices.
+From pulling, you can see that Save-a-lot-Markets has already paid their invoices for 1998 but are behind on previous invoices.

-We want even more specific detail, though, such as month-to-month information.
-We can alter the Pivot table to accommodate this.
+If you want even more specific detail though, such as month-to-month information.
+You can alter the Pivot table to accommodate this.

 Step 3: Click anywhere inside the Pivot table to bring up the table's field list.

-Step 4: Now we can drag the Year-Mth box in the Row Labels to the column labels section.
+Step 4: Now you can drag the Year-Mth box in the Row Labels to the column labels.

-From here we can see that Save-a-lot Markets had large invoices in July and August that they have yet to pay.
-However, we can also see the effort to pay off those invoices in the following months by the over-payments they've made.
-We'll take note of this activity and we can proceed to the next report: Inventory Report Walk-Through.
+From here you can see that Save-a-lot Markets had large invoices in July and August that are not payed.
+However, you can also see the effort to pay off those invoices in the following months by the over-payments they have made.
+Take note of this activity and proceed to the next report: Inventory Report Walk-Through.